sarah-bluhm-at-aalto/predictSD/readme.md

 ## Models

-The models-folder contains lab-made StarDist models for the detection of cells on varying stains and magnifictations.
+The models-folder contains lab-made StarDist3D models for the detection of cells on varying stains and magnifictations.
 Labelcollect.py expects used models to be found at a relative path of '../models/_model_name_', i.e. the folders must be arranged the same as in the repository.